canro91/canro91.github.io/about.md

 ## What I write about

-I [started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) to share my learning as a software engineer.
+In 20218, I [started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) to share my learning as a software engineer.
 Coding tricks, tutorials, bugs I solved...

 But over the years, this blog has become [my own time capsule]({% post_url 2020-07-20-TimeCapsule %}) where I share lessons, stories, books, and anything I find interesting.

 [To recover from burnout]({% post_url 2025-05-13-PrioritizeHealth %}), in [November 1st, 2024]({% post_url 2024-11-01-SellingVsHelping %}), I started [writing daily]({% post_url 2026-04-08-WriteDaily %}).
 I haven't stopped since then.

+All the words here are written by me.
+[A human, not by AI]({% post_url 2025-10-23-AIManifesto %}).
+For coding?
+That's a different story.

 ## Fun facts